max-b10/the-fpl-manager/README.md

 # the-fpl-manager

+The FPL Manager is a web application that gives FPL managers the opportunity to view their historical performance as an FPL manager, and compare againmst their FPL manager friends (or enemies!).

-This project consists of a React frontend and a Node.js/Express CORS proxy.
+The project consists of a React frontend and a Node.js/Express CORS proxy.

 ## Frontend

 The src folder is a React application built with Vite and TypeScript.
 It uses a variety of libraries and tools:

-- State management: Redux Toolkit
+- State management: Redux Toolkit with redux-persist for state persistence
 - HTTP requests: axios
 - Form handling: react-hook-form with @hookform/resolvers and Zod for validation
 - Routing: react-router-dom
-- UI libraries: Heroicons, Radix UI and Embla Carousel for React
+- UI libraries: Shadcn/ui, Radix UI, Embla Carousel for React, and lucide-react for icons
+- Table management: @tanstack/react-table
 - CSS-in-JS: Tailwind CSS with tailwind-merge and tailwindcss-animate
 - Data fetching: SWR
 - Testing: Jest with @testing-library/react and @testing-library/jest-dom